other

 25 July (between 10am and 5pm) at Dappermarkt

-de aardAppel by Ɩzgür Atlagan & Ulufer Ƈelik
+de aardAppel by Özgür Atlagan & Ulufer Çelik

 18, 19, 25 and 26 July (between 10am and 5pm) at Dappermarkt

-Stichting SB is an exercise in imagining a future of socially responsible banks and how those may enrich people's livelihoods.
-As a functional proposition, the artwork has a discursive impact asking what purpose banks serve in our societies?
-Can banks be operated without profit?
+Social B̶a̶n̶k̶ is an exercise in imagining a future of socially responsible banks and how they could enrich people’s livelihoods.
+The artwork asks what role banks play and the purpose they serve in our societies.
+Can banks operate without profit?
 What happens when interests of banks lie elsewhere than in financial gain?
-What implications can non-profit banks have on people's livelihoods?
-As Stichting SB poses these questions to the visitors of Dappermarkt it states the urgent need for alternatives to profit driven banks.
+As the Social Bank poses these questions it states the urgent need for alternatives to profit-driven banks.

 Buurtijs